cyhap/ENPM808X_Midterm/readme.md

 ## Known Issues and Bugs

-We are currently working through an issue with linking the external Python libraries to our CMakeLists.txt file.
-This is preventing us from adding our demonstration class to the repository for Phase 1.

 Our current version of CMake was not cooperating with the download of Doxygen.
 Therefore we had to generate all of our Doxygen files in a Windows environment instead of a Linux environment.
 The documents are linked in the docs subfolder.

 ## How to build and run

+The steps to build and run from the command prompt are listed above in the "Operation" section.
+If you choose to build and run from Eclipse the instructions are below:

 To build the project, in Eclipse, unfold boilerplate-eclipse project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.